kimpenn/VisCello.celegans/README.md

 This is a tool for interactive visualization of C. elegans embryogenesis single cell data published with Packer, J.S., Zhu, Q., et al., 2019.

-It has entire C. elegans **built in**, with features specifically designed for showing analysis results in the C. elegans paper, such as co-visualization of umap, lineage annotation and lineage tree.
+It has entire C. elegans embryogensis data **built in**, with features specifically designed for showing analysis results in the C. elegans paper, such as co-visualization of umap, lineage annotation and lineage tree.

 For using VisCello for other single cell data visualization, please check https://github.com/qinzhu/VisCello.